wp-plugins/advanced-iframe/readme.txt

 = 3.4.1 =
 - Fix: Url of the support page was not starting with http and therefore not working
-- Fix: url where checked with the sanizize functions of Wordpress.
+- Fix: Url where checked with the sanizize functions of Wordpress.
 This was too strict.
 Now esc_url() is used and stuff like %E5 does work as well in the url.

 = 3.4 =
 - New: Basic support for multiple advanced iframes on one page.
 All generated public Javascript functions have now the id included in the name.
 Cookies and additional_height are not supported yet because they are used as global variables in the external js file.